 We will review the recruitment process for board members because governance is key to moving this work forward, and we will ensure that we diversify our organisation at the highest level.

-We also recognise and endorse Race Alliance Wales’ 10-step Manifesto for an Anti-Racist Wales; an invaluable roadmap for organisations like ours.
+We recognise and endorse Race Alliance Wales’ 10-step Manifesto for an Anti-Racist Wales; an invaluable roadmap for organisations like ours.

 All of this work will be supported by more effective data capture so we can be transparent about who we are working with and address issues of diversity.